aurora-cossairt/MSU-Astro/README.md

 *Plasma turbulence* is irregular motion of plasma fluids.
 It plays an important role in star formation, galaxy formation, and other interesting phenomena, but **turbulence is not well understood.**

 To **simulate plasma turbulence**, we computationally simulate stirring fluid inside a 3D box.
-The visuals here are *sliceplots* which let us peer through one side of the box to see what is happening inside.
+The visuals here are *sliceplots* which let us *peer through one side of the box* to see what is happening inside.

-This example (from a hydrodynamic simulations) shows the density of fluid by looking along the x-axis:
+This example (from a hydrodynamic simulation) looks along the x-axis to see the *density of the fluid* inside:

 <p align="center">
   <img src="MHD_a-64.00_density_z.gif">
 </p>

-Here's the same simulation viewed along the y-axis:
+Here's the same simulation viewed along the z-axis:

 <p align="center">
   <img src="MHD_a-64.00_density_z.gif">